hannah-finch/tech-blog/README.md

 ## Description

-A CMS style blog site where developers can publish their blog posts and comment on other developers’ posts
+A CMS style blog site where developers can publish their blog posts and comment on other developers’ posts.
+The deployed application can be seen here: https://tech-blog-anf7.onrender.com/

 ## Usage